20 Fastest Animals in the World

 by i_c_riddell is licensed under CC BY 4.0

-This long-necked waterfowl, predominantly black, has a white face and large patches of white wings.
+This long-necked, predominantly black waterfowl has a white face and large patches of white wings.

 It is the largest waterfowl in Africa and the world’s largest goose.
 It often forages for plants in the grasslands and wetlands, but it soars when it reaches the clouds.

-It is estimated that the spur-winged goose reached speeds as high as 142 km/h (88 mph).
+The spur-winged goose is estimated to reach speeds as high as 142 km/h (88 mph).

 9. Gyrfalcon – 80mph